Vladimir-Rom/logex/README.md

       --exclude-regexp strings   exclude records that match any of the specified regular expressions --expand strings           parse property names with string values as JSON objects for use in filters and other operations
-      --first int                print only the first N matched records -h, --help                     help for logex
+      --first int                print only the first N matched records --format string            output format, can be "text" or "json" (default "text") -h, --help                     help for logex
       --hide strings             property names to hide -l, --highlight strings        highlight substrings in the output